Do you have fitness equipment collecting dust that you no longer need or use?

 Local includes attracting buyers in your area via classified ad listings and contacting retailers in your area that buy & sell used exercise equipment.

-An example of non-local selling would be listing your equipment online on a site like eBay, which allows it to be found by people from all over the country.
+An example of non-local selling would be listing your equipment online on sites like eBay and Facebook Marketplace, which allow your sale item to be found by people from all over the country, as well as by those who live in your area.

 Take out a classified ad in your local newspaper, whether in print or online.